laraklopper/CAR-INVENTORY/notes/toggleswitch.md

 # TOGGLE SWITCH
 In React, a toggle functionality is commonly implemented to switch between two states, such as showing and hiding content or changing the appearance of an element.
-How to toggle multiple items at the same time?

 ## TABLE OF CONTENTS
 1. [EXAMPLES](#examples)